eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 ### Variable Declaration Statement

 A variable declaration statement declares the name and (optionally) the type and initial value of a variable in an EOL program.
-If no type is explicitly declared, the variable is assumed to be of type Any.
+If no type is explicitly declared, the variable is assumed to be of type `Any`.
 For variables of primitive type, declaration automatically creates an instance of the type with the default values presented in the table below.
 For non-primitive types the user has to explicitly assign the value of the variable either by using the `new` keyword or by providing an initial value expression.
 If neither is done the value of the variable is undefined.
 Variables in EOL are strongly-typed.
 Therefore a variable can only be assigned values that conform to its type (or a sub-type of it).

 Type|Default value
 ----|-------------